advaitpavuluri/advaitpavuluri/README.md

 public Advait() {
     this.aboutMe =
-        "I'm a sophomore undergrad at Rensselaer Polytechnic Institute.
-I'm a coder in the Rensselaer Center " + "for Open Source (RCOS) and also work in Dr. Uzma Mushtaque's lab, where I'm currently developing " + "and analyzing ML models for online recommender systems.";
+        "I am a sophomore undergrad at Rensselaer Polytechnic Institute.
+I'm a coder in the Rensselaer Center " + "for Open Source (RCOS) and also work in Dr. Uzma Mushtaque's lab, where I currently develop and " + "analyze ML models for online recommender systems.";
 }
 ```